UBB-bibliometrics/search-strategies-priorityareas/Marine_WoS.md

-            ("gear" OR "catch performance" OR "catch efficiency" OR ("storage" NEAR/10 ("ice" OR "frozen" OR "controlled" OR "freez*" OR "chilled")) OR "chilling" OR "refridg*" OR ("processing" AND "storage") OR "robot$" OR "autonomous" OR "machine*" OR "hydraulic$" OR "occupational safety" OR "occupational health" OR "technolog*" )
+            ("gear" OR "catch performance" OR "catch efficiency" OR ("storage" NEAR/10 ("ice" OR "frozen" OR "controlled" OR "freez*" OR "chilled")) OR "chilling" OR "refridg*" OR ("processing" AND "storage") OR "robot$" OR "autonomous" OR "machin*" OR "hydraulic$" OR "occupational safety" OR "occupational health" OR "technolog*" )
     )